naoina/kocha/docs/logging.md

 }
 ```

-This is an output to all registered loggers when use the logger of that log level.
+This is output to all registered loggers when use the logger of that log level.

 ## Built-in loggers <a id="Built-in-loggers"></a>